BPMN Gateways & Decision Handling

 --data '{"some":"value"}'

-The JSON data can of course be as complex as you like, but must not exceed 32768 bytes.
-You can then access it in the BPMN transition as follows:
+The JSON data can be as complex as needed but must not exceed 32,768 bytes.
+It can then be accessed in BPMN transitions:

 pi.properties.flowerVariables.some=='value' //returns true